-NOTE 5 - ORGANIZATION'S MANAGEMENT
+NOTE 6 - ORGANIZATION'S MANAGEMENT

-Academica Corporation, a professional charter school management company, provided management and administrative services to the School.
-In providing management services to the School, officers of the management company may also serve as officers of the School, however none serve as members of the Board of Directors.
+Academica Dade, LLC (f/k/a Academica, Corp.), a professional charter school management company, provided management and administrative services to the School.
+In providing management services to the School, officers of the management company may not serve as members of the Board of Directors of a school.
 The management company charges a fee of \$450 per student per year.
-During the period ended June 30, 2005, the School incurred approximately \$22,000, in management fees, of which no amounts were due as of the end of the period.
+During the period ended June 30, 2006, the School incurred approximately \$36,000, in management fees, of which approximately \$1,600 were due as of the end of the year.

-Academica Corporation is located at 6255 Bird Road, Miami, Florida 33155 and its officers are:
+Academica Dade, LLC (f/k/a Academica, Corp.) is located at 6255 Bird Road, Miami, Florida 33155 as of June 30, 2006 its officers are:

-Fernando Zulueta, President Ignacio Zulueta, Vice President Magdalena Fresen, Vice President, Secretary Rosanne Wright, Treasurer
+Fernando Zulueta, President Magdalena Fresen, Vice President, Treasurer Amy Nunez, Secretary